OpenVAA/voting-advice-application/README.md

 ## Maintaining dependencies
 The project uses [Dependabot](https://github.com/dependabot) to maintain security updates for its dependencies.
 Dependabot will create automated pull requests monthly to fix potential known security issues in application dependencies.

+## Troubleshooting

+See [Troubleshooting](docs/troubleshooting.md) for solutions to some common issues.